KatarzynaBanach/GCP_Cloud_SQL/README.md

-TODO:
+TO BE DONE:
--allow passing variables into command line
+* allow passing variables into command line
--more complex dataset
+* more complex dataset
--new user and quering from cs
+* new user to SQL instance and quering from cs
--schema what is happening
+* schema what is happening